Guglielmo Marconi: Transatlantic transmissions

-Feeling challenged by sceptics, Marconi prepared a better organised and documented test.
+Feeling challenged by sceptics, Marconi prepared a better-organised and documented test.
 In February 1902, the SS Philadelphia sailed west from Great Britain with Marconi aboard, carefully recording signals sent daily from the Poldhu station.
 The test results produced coherer-tape reception up to 1550 mi, and audio reception up to 2100 mi.
-The maximum distances were achieved at night, and these tests were the first to show that radio signals for medium wave and longwave transmissions travel much farther at night than in the day.
+The maximum distances were achieved at night, and these tests were the first to show that radio signals for medium wave and longwave transmissions travel much farther at night than during the day.
 During the daytime, signals had been received up to only about 700 mi, less than half of the distance claimed earlier at Newfoundland, where the transmissions had also taken place during the day.
 Because of this, Marconi had not fully confirmed the Newfoundland claims, although he did prove that radio signals could be sent for hundreds of kilometres (miles), despite some scientists' belief that they were limited essentially to line-of-sight distances.

 On 17 December 1902, a transmission from the Marconi station in Glace Bay, Nova Scotia, Canada, became the world's first radio message to cross the Atlantic from North America.
 In 1901, Marconi built a station near South Wellfleet, Massachusetts, that sent a message of greetings on 18 January 1903 from United States President Theodore Roosevelt to King Edward VII of the United Kingdom.
 However, consistent transatlantic signalling was difficult to establish.